 An individual person within an account

 A contact is a single named person inside an account: the human a seller actually emails, calls, and persuades.
-The record looks trivial, a row with a name and a title.
-Its real weight comes from the role that person plays in a decisionDecisionStrategyA recorded decision with context, rationale, and consequencesView reference → that rarely belongs to one person at all.
+A contact carries the role that person plays in a buying decisionDecisionStrategyA recorded decision with context, rationale, and consequencesView reference → that usually involves several people.

 The contact record arrived with the first contact-management software of the 1980s, tools like ACT! that digitised the salesperson's Rolodex.
 Early CRM treated a contact as a standalone card.
 The relational turn, formalised by the account-centric data modelData ModelData & AnalyticsA data model or schemaView reference → that Salesforce shipped from 1999, subordinated the contact to an account: many contacts belong to one company, and the deal sits against the company.